April 1, 2025

 2. Audacity: Best free recording & editing software

 Audacity is a free, open-source audio recording and editing software that's available on Windows, macOS, and Linux.
-The program includes basic tools for audio like multi-track editing, noise reduction, and some audio effects.
-Being an open-source project, there's no official customer service department, but there's extensive community support and a plethora of online resources which make it easy to learn as you start to your podcasting journey.
+The program includes basic tools for podcast audio like multi-track editing, noise reduction, and some audio effects.
+Being an open-source project, there's no official customer service department, but there's extensive community support and a plethora of online resources which make it easy to learn as you start your podcasting journey.

 Price: Free